 auth

-item, with format likepgp-fingerprint
+item, with the format ofpgp-fingerprint [GPG Key ID]

 , similar to my example above.

-- If you plan to add a SSH pubkey, you need to create one first (assuming you don't have one).
+- If you plan to add an SSH pubkey, you need to create one first

 - Running